Laura Patterson, Executive Director E-mail: firstname.lastname@example.org

 Laura has an MA in Arts Management from American University and a BM in Flute Performance from the University of Southern California.
 Her previous work experience includes the Departments of Cultural Affairs at the US Department of State and the Organization of American States, New York Youth Symphony’s Chamber Music Program, A Midsummer Music Quebec, CW Post Long Island University’s Summer Festival, and Opera France.

 In addition to administrative work, Laura also has 9 years of experience teaching group classes and private lessons.
 Her teaching experience includes working for the Harmony Project, an award-winning music education organization now serving 1,500 students in Los Angeles.
-She has performed at the Lima International Jazz Festival (Lima, Peru), the International Arts Festival (Rotterdam, Holland), Electronic Music Midwest (Chicago, IL), and most recently at the Southern Voices Dance Festival.
+She has performed at the Lima International Jazz Festival (Lima, Peru), the International Arts Festival (Rotterdam, Holland), Electronic Music Midwest (Chicago, IL), the Southern Voices Dance Festival, French Quarter Festival, and Bach Around the Clock.

 Trenton Thomas, Conductor and Violin Teacher